Since Brexit, the number of reported hate crimes in England has skyrocketed.

 In practice, he was a mishmash of “cosmopolitan European” traits, combined into a hyperbole of how the English viewed foreign eccentricities.
 He was short and comically obsessed with his over-sized mustache; he dressed in delicate and beautiful patent leather shoes; drank strange sirops instead of normal English liquors; was fond of loud foreign exclamations; occasionally misused idioms for comedic effect; and was, for the most part, a non-threatening sexless being who sometimes proclaimed his admiration for feminine beauty in a way that seemed a little too knowledgeable of the details that went into maintaining that type of beauty.

 (Frankly, if not for a handful of stories where Poirot swoons over the charms of a large and loud Russian lady whose name is, I swear I am not making this up, Countess Russakoff… if not for that, it would be incredibly easy, in our age, to read Poirot as coded gay.
-And if you need a quick primer on what that means, this video is as good as any).
+And if you need a quick primer on what that means, the “Disney Needs More Gay” video is as good as any).

 At the same time Poirot is super-smart, incredibly funny, and pleasurably self-aware.
 In at least one story, he drops his “funny foreigner” act completely and perfectly mimics a British accent, in what leads into a hair-raising climax.
 And in his best stories, he is a sheer joy to encounter, and read, and spend time with.